Penguin Class – Year 2

 Please support your child to read at home each day, as well as taking time to enjoy reading a range of books for pleasure.
 A love of sharing books and stories will encourage children to develop their own skills and sharing a range of texts exposes them to interesting and exciting plots and language that they might struggle to read independently.

-Autumn 1 Learning Focus
+Summer 1 Learning Focus

 Thank you for all your support with the children’s learning, both at home and at school.
-I hope this will help.
+I hope this will help:

 - Spelling checks are on Friday.
 If your child is struggling, initially focus on five words to help them become confident with the pattern.